facelessuser/wcmatch/docs/src/markdown/pathlib.md

   wildcard patterns such as `.*` were used.
 This created some confusion as while Wildcard Match may return `.hidden` and `.hidden/.` with a pattern like `**/.*`, `pathlib` would normalize both of these paths to `.hidden`.
 This made it difficult for users to understand why `.hidden` was matched twice.
-Even more confusing to users was when `**/.*` would match `not-hidden/.` but be returned normailzed as `not-hidden`.
+Even more confusing to users was when `**/.*` would match `not-hidden/.` but be returned normalized as `not-hidden`.

     From 7.0 and beyond, [`glob`](#pathglob) and [`rglob`](#pathrglob) will no longer return `.` and `..` unless a
     literal `.` and `..` pattern are used.
-This matches Python's default pathlib functionality and is generally less confusing to the user.
+This matches Python's default `pathlib` functionality and is generally less confusing to the user.
 You can enable the legacy behavior with [`SCANDOTDIR`](#pathlibscandotdir) if desired, but all the mentioned side effects will be present.